mfkl/mfkl.github.io/_posts/2021-01-13-half-a-million-downloads.markdown

 - Xamarin.Forms
 - Uno Platform (UWP, Android, iOS)
 - Avalonia (Windows, macOS, Linux)

-# Multimedia is niche

-LibVLC and LibVLCSharp is and will remain a niche library, and that is OK.

-By this I mean that its potential userbase in the .NET ecosystem will always be much lower than a testing or IoC library, since most .NET apps do not need to provide multimedia features.
-And those that do might not have demanding requirements that may justify taking LibVLC as a dependency for the multimedia playback feature.

 LibVLCSharp counts about 19 contributors, with most people doing one-off contributions and mainly 2 active maintainers ([Jérémy](https://github.com/jeremyVignelles) and myself).
 I'd like to thank each of them for their valuable OSS contributions!